Back to Blog

 });

-This service routes events to GA4 via gtag while remaining decoupled — meaning we can swap providers or add new destinations (hello, internal logging) without touching dozens of components.
-We applied this pattern across AustinsElite and extended it to the Filament dashboard, ensuring every high-value interaction gets captured with uniform naming and parameters.
+This service routes events to GA4 via gtag while remaining decoupled — meaning I can swap providers or add new destinations (hello, internal logging) without touching dozens of components.
+I applied this pattern across AustinsElite and extended it to the Filament dashboard, ensuring every high-value interaction gets captured with uniform naming and parameters.

 Yes, GA4’s learning curve is brutal.
 But once you standardize your event taxonomy, it becomes powerful.
-We now see not just what users do, but how they move from curiosity to intent.
+I now see not just what users do, but how they move from curiosity to intent.

 Building Local Lead Tracking: Where the Real Magic Happens

 Here’s the truth: GA4 is great for macro trends.
 But for real-time, high-fidelity lead signals?
-We needed something faster, leaner, and fully under our control.
+I needed something faster, leaner, and fully under my control.

-So we built a local lead tracking system inside our Next.js backend.
+So I built a local lead tracking system inside my Next.js backend.
 No third-party scripts.
 No cookie banners.
 Just lightweight API endpoints that log user actions tied to session IDs or email captures when available.

 • Pricing page visits with >30s dwell time